aygul-p/AP_CV_Projects/README.md

-Grocery recorded the highest total count in the Product_Category, with 150 entries, while 'Not Provided' had the lowest count at just 2.
-In the Home Decor category, male customers accounted for 13.45% of the total product count.
-Additionally, Grocery also had the highest average count per Product_Category at 75, whereas 'Not Provided' had the lowest average at 1.
+The Grocery category recorded the highest total count among all Product_Categories, with 150 entries, while the 'Not Provided' category had the lowest, with only 2 entries.
+Within the Home Decor category, male customers represented 13.45% of the total product count.
+Grocery also reported the highest average count per Product_Category at 75, in contrast to 'Not Provided', which had the lowest average of just 1.
+In the Clothing category, high-income customers contributed to 10.01% of the total Product_Brand count.
+Furthermore, Grocery again led in average count per Product_Brand, with an average of 50, while 'Not Provided' remained the lowest at 1.